 This method generates instances of Context or DirContext that serve as initial contexts.
-The implementation class for InitialContextFactory must be public and contain a public constructor that does not take any arguments.
-Appendix A contains an example of an Initial-ContextFactory.
+The implementation class for InitialContextFactory must be public and contain a public null constructor.
+Appendix A contains an example of an InitialContextFactory.

 3.2 Making An Initial Context Implementation Available to JNDI